onlabsorg/stilo/README.md

 stores it contains:

 ```
-olojs mount cstore plugin-name/path/to/custom/store
+olojs mount /cstore/mount/point plugin-name/path/to/custom/store
 ```

 After doing that, you can render the documents contained in the new store as
 follows:

 ```
-olojs render /cstore/path/to/doc
+olojs render /cstore/mount/point/path/to/doc
 ```

-or in your browser by visiting the url `localhost:8010#/cstore/path/to/doc`.
+or in your browser by visiting the url `localhost:8010#/cstore/mount/point/path/to/doc`.

 ##### Serving your library via custom servers

-You can use the servers contained in your plugins by adding a `-t` flag to the `serve` command:
+You can use the servers contained in your plugins by adding a `-s` flag to the `serve` command:

 ```
-olojs serve -t plugin-name/path/to/custom/server
+olojs serve -s plugin-name/path/to/custom/server
 ```

 ### Learn more